What is the Shettles Method?

-According to Dr. Shettles you can influence the reproductive environment to favor one or the other.
+According to Dr. Shettles, you can influence the reproductive environment to favor one or the other.
 Here's how the theory goes:

 It is the sperm that fertilizes the egg which will determine the sex of your baby.
-Sperm that carry the X-chromosome will make a girl and sperms that carry the Y-chromosome make a boy.
+Sperm that carries the X-chromosome will make a girl and sperms that carry the Y-chromosome make a boy.

 The Y-chromosome-carrying sperm (the ones making a boy) are said to:

 - Be faster and smaller than the X-chromosome carrying sperm